 So go back to the “content search” page (the page we originally got from searching for our keyword) and copy down all of the URL’s that you see.

-We will be using these on the next site we are heading too.
+We will be using these on the next site we are heading to.

 Ps.
 If Buzzsumo isn’t to your taste you might want to check out a suitable BuzzSumo alternative.

-We have the URL’s of blogs in our niche that have been shared a lot, odds are there is other content on their site that has been highly shared as well.
-Lets grab the influencers that have shared that content as well!
+We have the URLs of blogs in our niche that have been shared a lot, odds are there is other content (articles, listicles etc.) on their site that has been highly shared as well.
+Let’s grab the influencers that have shared that content as well!

 To do this we are going to use a tool call Quicksprout this is a free to use site created by Neil Patel.